yxqd/luban/docs/user-guide.rst

  http://<site-url>/<actor-name>/<method-name>

-The "actor-name" and "method-name" both defaults to "default", if they are not specified.
+The "actor-name" is by default "start", and "method-name" is by default "default", if they are not specified.

 If there are additional parameters to a method in the actor, it will be also added to the url.